COM 102 Orientation to the Communication & Media Arts Major 1 SH

 COM/WS 211 Women, Language & Communication 3 SH

 An exploration of the theories that account for variations, similarities and differences among female speakers and between female and male speakers.
 Emphasis is placed on women’s speech in a variety of contexts in both public and private settings.
 Alternate spring semesters.
-Prerequisite: COM 160 or 161 or 162 or 163.
+Prerequisite: COM 160 or 161 or 163.

 COM 212 Effective Listening 3 SH

 This course focuses on improving understanding of the listening process in both theory and practice.
 The primary emphasis is on listening in a variety of face-to-face contexts, but also includes consideration of the mass media.
 Fall semester.
 Prerequisite: COM 160 or COM 161 or COM 163.

 This course examines communication as it functions in family systems.
 Students will focus on identifying patterns of communication, development of communication rules, information processing and research issues related to the field.
 Spring semester.
 Prerequisite: COM 160, COM 161, or COM 163.

 Explore and assess issues of responsibility and ethical standards in the field of communication, in both mediated and face-to-face contexts.
 Goals of this course include recognition of ethical issues; stimulation of the moral imagination; development of critical/analytical skills, a sense of moral obligation, the ability to consider and speak competently on ethical issues in the field, and to tolerate disagreement.
 Every semester.
 Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: Sophomore standing.
 Competency: Critical Thinking (CT).

 COM 230 History of Mass Media 3 SH